 Despite the cost of other outside expenses, resident and commuter students would tackle two courses in less than half the time of a regular sixteen-week semester.
 If a student takes summer courses regularly, one could get ahead 3-6 credit hours every academic year and potentially graduate up to one or two semesters early.
 Still, it is important that interested applicants weigh their options and look over finances.

 Interested students should speak with advisors before applying to ensure they are eligible.
-Please contact Rosa Rivera-Hainaj, Ph.D, the Assistant VP of Academic Affairs, at email@example.com with any questions or concerns about the Wings Up Summer 2019 Tuition Grant.
+Please contact Rosa Rivera-Hainaj, Ph.D, the Associate VP of Academic Affairs, at firstname.lastname@example.org with any questions or concerns about the Wings Up Summer 2019 Tuition Grant.
 Students can also visit www.ollusa.edu/summergrant for more information about eligibility, regulations and frequently asked questions.